Reductive quotients of klt singularities: Preliminaries

 \subsection{Equivariant geometry}

 After recalling the notion of a good quotient that is central to this work, we prove a basic result about the existence of certain invariant neighborhoods of fixed points.

 \begin{definition} {\em Let $X$ be a separated scheme of finite type acted upon by a reductive group $G$.
-A surjective $G$-invariant morphism $\pi: X \to Y$ to a separated scheme $Y$ is called a \emph{good quotient} if \begin{enumerate} \item $\pi$ is an affine morphism, and \item the natural pull-back homomorphism $\pi^*\colon \mathcal{O}_Y \rightarrow (\pi_*\mathcal{O}_X)^G$ is an isomorphism. \end{enumerate} If a good quotient exists, it is unique and will be denoted by $X /\!/G$.} \end{definition}
+A surjective $G$-invariant morphism $\pi: X \to Y$ to a separated scheme $Y$ is called a \emph{good quotient} if \begin{enumerate} \item $\pi$ is an affine morphism, and \item the natural pull-back homomorphism $\pi^*\colon \mathcal{O}_Y \rightarrow (\pi_*\mathcal{O}_X)^G$ is an isomorphism. \end{enumerate} Here, sections of the sheaf $(\pi_*\mathcal{O}_X)^G$ over an open subset $U$ in $Y$ are the $G$-invariant regular functions on $\pi^{-1}(U)$.
+If a good quotient exists, it is unique and will be denoted by $X /\!/G$.} \end{definition}

 The most prominent examples of good quotients are obtained as follows: if $V$ is a finite dimensional representation of the reductive group $G$ over $\mathbb{K}$, then the ring $\mathbb{K}[V]^G$ of invariants under this group action is finitely generated by a famous result of Hilbert, and the induced map from $V$ to the spectrum of $\mathbb{K}[V]^G$ is a good quotient; e.g., see \cite{AGIV}.
 Similarly, if $X$ is an affine $G$-variety, then a good quotient $X/\!/G = \mathrm{Spec}(\mathbb{K}[X]^G)$ always exists as an affine variety.
 Quotients obtained from Mumford's Geometric Invariant Theory (GIT) are likewise good quotients, see \cite{MFK94}. \begin{lemma} Let $X$ be a normal affine variety and $G$ a reductive group acting on $X$.
-Let $x \in X$ be a closed $G$-fixed point.
-Then the following hold: \begin{enumerate} \item If $\mathcal{O}_{X,x}$ is factorial, then there is a $G$-stable \emph{locally factorial} principal open affine neighborhood $x \in X_g \subseteq X$, i.e. $\mathcal{O}_{X,y}$ is factorial for any $y \in X_g$. \item When $D \in \CaDiv(X)$ is $G$-invariant, then there is a $G$-stable principal open affine neighborhood $x \in X_g \subseteq X$, such that $\left.
+Let $x \in X$ be a $G$-fixed point.
+Then the following hold: \begin{enumerate} \item If $\mathcal{O}_{X,x}$ is factorial, then there is a $G$-stable \emph{locally factorial} principal open affine neighborhood $x \in X_g \subseteq X$, i.e., $\mathcal{O}_{X,y}$ is factorial for any $y \in X_g$. \item When $D \in \CaDiv(X)$ is $G$-invariant, then there is a $G$-stable principal open affine neighborhood $x \in X_g \subseteq X$, such that $\left.
 D \right|_{X_{g}}$ is principal. \end{enumerate} Moreover, in any of the two cases, the image $\pi(X_g)$ under the invariant theoretic quotient morphism $\pi\colon X \to X/\!/G$ is an affine open principal neighborhood of $\pi(x)$. \end{lemma}